SciML/Catalyst.jl/docs/src/catalyst_applications/homotopy_continuation.md

 using HomotopyContinuation
 sols = real_solutions(as_polynomial((f, x...) -> HomotopyContinuation.solve(collect(x)), new_eqs...))
 ```
-While it is not the case for this CRN, we note that some solutions with negative species concentrations may still appear.
-Typically, these will need to be filtered away as well.
+While it is not the case for this CRN, we note that some solutions with negative
+species concentrations may still appear.
+Typically, these will need to be
+filtered away as well.

 ## Rational polynomial systems
-It is not uncommon for CRNs to generate systems corresponding to rational multivariate polynomials (e.g. through Hill functions).
-The roots of these can also be found using homotopy continuation.
-An expanded tutorial for this will be published once some awaited improvements to the `as_polynomial` function are completed.
+It is not uncommon for CRNs to generate systems corresponding to rational
+multivariate polynomials (e.g. through Hill functions).
+The roots of these can
+also be found using homotopy continuation.
+An expanded tutorial for this will be
+published once some awaited improvements to the `as_polynomial` function are
+completed.

 ## Systems with conservation laws
-Finally, some systems are underdetermined, and have an infinite number of possible steady states.
-These are typically systems containing a conservation law, e.g.
+Finally, some systems are underdetermined, and have an infinite number of
+possible steady states.
+These are typically systems containing a conservation
+law, e.g.
 ```@example hc3
 using Catalyst
 two_state_model = @reaction_network begin
     (k1,k2), X1 <--> X2
 end
 ```
-However, the conservation laws can be computed using the `conservationlaws` function.
-By supplying these, as well as fixed concentrations (in this case the total amount of *X*, that is *X1+X2*), steady states can be found.
-First, we set the default values of the system's initial conditions and parameter values.
-This will allow the system to automatically find the conserved amounts.
+However, the conservation laws can be computed using the `conservationlaws`
+function.
+By supplying these, as well as fixed concentrations (in this case the
+total amount of *X*, that is *X1+X2*), steady states can be found.
+First, we set
+the default values of the system's initial conditions and parameter values.
+This
+will allow the system to automatically find the conserved amounts.
 ```@example hc3
 setdefaults!(two_state_model, [:X1 => 1.0, :X2 => 1.0, :k1 => 2.0, :k2 => 1.0])
 ```
 Next, we create a `NonlinearSystem`, while also removing the redundant equation.
 ```@example hc3
-ns = convert(NonlinearSystem,two_state_model; remove_conserved=true)
+ns = convert(NonlinearSystem, two_state_model; remove_conserved=true)
 ```
 Again, we will create the dictionary for parameter values that we will sub in.
-However, we will do it slightly differently so that the conserved quantities are accounted for.
+However, we will do it slightly differently so that the conserved quantities are
+accounted for.
 ```@example hc3
 const MT = ModelingToolkit
 subs = Dict(MT.parameters(ns) .=> MT.varmap_to_vars([], MT.parameters(ns); defaults=MT.defaults(ns)))
 ```
-We now extract the equation produced by the conservation law, and then sub in the parameter values creating a final set of equations (like previously).
-Unlike previously, we have to do `eq.rhs-eq.lhs`, as `cons_eq` may contain important information on both the lhs and rhs.
+We now extract the equation produced by the conservation law, and then sub in
+the parameter values creating a final set of equations (like previously).
+Unlike
+previously, we have to do `eq.rhs-eq.lhs`, as `cons_eq` may contain important
+information on both the lhs and rhs.
 ```@example hc3
 cons_eq = conservedequations(two_state_model)
-new_eqs = map(eq -> substitute(eq.rhs-eq.lhs,subs), [equations(ns)...;cons_eq...])
+new_eqs = map(eq -> substitute(eq.rhs - eq.lhs, subs), [equations(ns)...; cons_eq...])
 ```
 Finally, we compute the solution:
 ```@example hc3